 Both Valle de la Luna and Valle de las Animas feature some pretty unique rock formations that resemble an otherworldly landscape.
 There are many tour agencies that offer excursions to both sites, though Valle de La Luna is a much more popular option.
 If you don’t want to take a tour, take a taxi or catch a bus heading to Mallasa and wander Valle de la Luna on your own terms.
 Entry is 15 Bolivianos.

 Valle de las Animas is a less popular destination, so not all tour agencies go here.
-It is possible to take a combi, and it is best to ask your accommodation staff or other local where to catch one.
+It is possible to take a combi, and it is best to ask your accommodation staff or other local where to catch one near you.
 If you opt for public transport, you must walk a bit from where the combi drops you off to find the trail.
 You can also take a taxi here, but many people recommended that we go by tour to more easily find the trail since it lies near a small residential area on the outskirts of the city.

 Both trails in Valle de la Luna and Valle de las Animas are not particularly difficult, but altitude here can definitely be a factor.
 So, bring lots of water, some snacks, and make a half-day excursion out of it.